Skip to content

 (5-9)

-Only 18% of physicians and 64% of nurses reported having had specific training on inhalation technique.
+Only 18% of physicians and 64% of nurses reported having had specific training on inhalation techniques.
 A notable portion of the healthcare professionals lacked practical knowledge about pMDI and VHC use.
 Differences between sites, professions and grades were statistically significant but probably not clinically relevant.
-The mean score being 8.3 (out of 9) and differences between groups being no more than 0.6 (Nurses performed better than Doctors, Registered Nurses better than nurses with a diploma in emergency care but there was no difference between junior and senior doctors)
+The mean score was 8.3 (out of 9), and the differences between groups were no more than 0.6 (Nurses performed better than Doctors, Registered Nurses better than nurses with a diploma in emergency care, but there was no difference between junior and senior doctors)

 This study has several limitations.
 Participants were recruited during their work time.
 Thus, it is possible that their inhalation technique and survey responses were influenced by stress.
 On the other hand, the participants may have exhibited better performance because they knew that the study was underway and that they were being observed (Hawthorne effect).

-Healthcare professionals’ practical skills and knowledge related to inhalation therapy were not completely mastered.
+Healthcare professionals’ practical skills and knowledge of inhalation therapy were not completely mastered.
 In light of their results, they provided information to participating healthcare professionals to help them observe good practices and provide suitable inhalation technique support.

 What’s the bottom line?

-Overall this study demonstrates that some professionals lack knowledge on inhaler technique which could lead to ineffective administration of medication to children with wheeze.
-It is recommended that health care professionals receive brief repeated training programmes on inhaler technique to provide optimal advice to patients.
+Overall, this study demonstrates that some professionals lack knowledge of inhaler techniques, which could lead to ineffective medication administration for children with wheezing.
+Healthcare professionals should receive brief, repeated training programmes on inhaler techniques to provide optimal patient advice.
 Do you know how good your unit’s education of inhaler technique is?

 Reviewed by: Suzannah Johnson